 "Audit-Related Fees" are fees for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees."
-These services include consultations regarding implementation of accounting transactions or standards.
-In fiscal 2017 and 2016, the Company paid no fees to Deloitte in this category.
+In fiscal 2018 and 2017, the Company paid no fees to Deloitte in this category.